calvinchengyx/dphil_thesis/project_memo/mft_ai_memo.md

 - scott server
     - start a new folder `paper_linked_final` to synchronize all coding files with the overleaf writing project
     - checked all datasets and synchronized with the writing `section 3 Data`
-    - check experiment `machine learning` and generate results again.
+    - check experiment `machine training`
+        - added results from MoralStrength, with (1) lexicon result and (2) svm ML model + MoralStrength features result
+        - added results from MoralBert

 ### 2024-09-10
 - overleaf writing - section dataset